Why is that the sun always seems to shine when we get the worst news?

 - Diet – There is evidence to suggest that foods rich in calcium, burnt food, red meat, excessive alcohol and saturated fat may increase the risk of prostate cancer.

-The cancer aged him in the way that sickness ages people but he was destined never to reach old age and even now – 17 years later, it makes me feel incredibly sad to be without him.
+The cancer aged him in that way that sickness ages people but he was destined never to reach old age and even now it makes me feel incredibly sad to be without him.

 He faced this bastard of a disease with the same outlook that he’d had all his life – “It’ll be OK”.